physicsranger/make4FGLxml/README.md

 #or...

-#using a list with ROI information adn the XML version of the catalog
+#using a list with ROI information and the XML version of the catalog
 source_list=SourceList(catalog_file='/some/path/to/gll_psc_v28.xml',[123.4,-32.2,15],
                        output_name='my_LAT_model.xml',
                        write_directory='/some/path/to/analysis/directory')